TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (2) has completed the internship requirements of 16.19.5 NMAC; and

-(3) has successfully completed the NABP foreign pharmacy graduate equivalency examination (FPGEE) certification program.
+(3) has successfully completed the NABP FPGEE certification program.

 C. Applicants with work experience as a pharmacist in another country may petition the board to accept the work experience in lieu of internship requirements of 16.19.5 NMAC.
 The board may elect to accept all, a portion or none of the experience as a substitute for internship requirements.

 16.19.2.9 EXAMINATION REPEATS: A candidate who fails either the NAPLEX or MPJE may repeat that examination upon submittal of the proper application and fee.
-A candidate may not take either the NAPLEX or MPJE more than five consecutive times without passing.
+A candidate may not take either the NAPLEX or MPJE more than four consecutive times without passing, and the time limit is three years from the first exam attempt (respectively).
 Failure to finish an examination is counted as an attempt.
 Candidates who fail or do not complete the NAPLEX shall wait a period of at least 45 days prior to retaking the examination.
 Candidates who fail or do not complete the MPJE shall wait a period of at least 30 days prior to retaking the examination.

 16.19.2.11 COMPLETION OF INTERNSHIP: No applicant may be admitted to the examination until completion of required internship has been certified by the Board.